-Bangkok is a multifaceted city with 14 million inhabitants and welcomes up to 16 million tourists every year….
-Crazy figures that propel the Thai capital to the rank of the most visited city in the world!
+Bangkok is a multifaceted city, which has 15 million inhabitants and welcomes up to 39 million tourists every year!
+These crazy numbers make the capital of Thailand the most visited city in the world!

-You can do everything in Bangkok… there is a historic centre rich in temples and monuments, food is a delight, the new ultra modern city centre is a shopping paradise, the nightlife is very lively… And even if the city has a reputation for attracting a lot of malicious tourists (a reputation we believe is well founded), it would be stupid to miss everything Bangkok has to offer because of a minority of stupid travellers, wouldn’t it?
+You can do everything in Bangkok: the historical center is rich in temples and monuments, the food is a treat, the new ultramodern city center is a shopping paradise, the nightlife is very lively… And even if the city has the reputation of attracting a lot of bad tourists (a well-founded reputation in our opinion), it would be a pity to miss all that Bangkok has to offer because of a minority of stupid travelers, right?